ClassicEntry/Swift-Ninjas-IT-Project-2/README.md

    npx expo start
    ```

-7. Use the Expo Go app on your mobile device to scan the QR code displayed in the terminal, or run the app on an emulator.
+7. To use the Expo Go app on your iPhone you must scan the QR code displayed in the terminal, or run the app on an a mac using the simulator.

+8. Be aware that the application can run on your browser but will not save anything nor function correctly.

 ## Usage